menu

 Demographics

-The population of Collinsville has a very low overall level of education: only 6.29% of people over 25 hold a 4-year college degree or higher.
+The citizens of Collinsville have a very low rate of college education: just 6.29% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Collinsville is an extremely ethnically-diverse town.
 The people who call Collinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Collinsville, accounting for 53.44% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Collinsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Collinsville include Irish, English, German, Scottish, and Dutch.